AtlasL1/Architech/README.md

 # Architech
-**A Python package for natural language processing.**
+**A Python package for artificial intelligence.**

 > This is a recent project.
 The info in the files may be inaccurate, and the first version of the package, v0.1.1, is released on [PyPI.org](https://pypi.org/project/architech/).

 ### Features
-- Train model
+- Train models
 - Unlimited tokens
-- Create large language model
+- Create large language models

 ### Installation
 To install Architech, please run the following command in your terminal: <br>